jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegate.md

 ### _beforeTokenTransfer

-User the hook to register the first owner if it's not yet registered.
+Hook to register a token's first owner (if necessary) before transferring it.

 ```solidity
 function _beforeTokenTransfer(address _from, address _to, uint256 _tokenId) internal virtual override;